• Skip to primary navigation

 Everything you’ll need for Oven Baked French Toast

 • Baguette – this is a French bread that you might associate with a sandwich or garlic toast (or Beauty and the Beast – “Marie, the Baguettes”) but it has the perfect texture and size for this recipe.
-You want to use day old bread so that it will soak up the egg mixture.
+You want to use a day-old loaf so that it will soak up the egg mixture.
+Brioche bread and challah bread will not work for this recipe.

-• Brown sugar and Butter- you’ll need these to form that caramel coating.
+• Brown sugar and Butter- you’ll need these to form that caramel layer.

 • Vanilla – this may be my favorite ingredient next to butter of course.